-The Company manages operational liquidity supported by Group Treasury to manage liquidity in-order to meet its financial obligations of servicing and repaying external debt and strategic initiatives.
+The Company manages operational liquidity supported by Group Treasury in order to meet its financial obligations of servicing and repaying external debt and strategic initiatives.

-At 31 December 2019, the Company had cash and cash equivalents, net of overdraft, of \$3,922 (December 2018: \$3,602).
+At 31 December 2020, the Company had cash and cash equivalents, net of overdraft, of \$2,773 (December 2019: \$3,922).
 These amounts are highly liquid and are a significant component of the Company's overall liquidity and capital resources.
-Liquidity forecasts are produced on a regular basis to ensure the utilisation of current facilities is optimised, to ensure covenant compliance and that medium-term liquidity is maintained and for the purpose of identifying long-term strategic funding requirements.
+Liquidity forecasts are produced on a regular basis to ensure the utilisation of current facilities is optimised, to ensure covenant compliance and that medium-term liquidity is maintained, and for the purpose of identifying long-term strategic funding requirements.
 The Directors also regularly assess the balance of capital and debt funding of the Company.